Apple iPad mini (2019) full review

 I’ve reviewed many consumer Android tablets – none of them are preferable to the convenience and polish of an iPad.

 On the iPad mini apps open and close instantly and games flow unhindered, even high-end demanding titles like Fortnite.
-It's by far the best software experience on a tablet this small and is as smooth as the iPhone XS that costs around £600 / $600 more if we are talking base mode pricing.
+It's by far the best software experience on a tablet this small and is as smooth as 2018's flagship iPhone XS, which cost around £600/US$600 more for the base model.

 And while it supports the first-generation Apple Pencil and the requisite apps, the screen doesn’t have Apple’s 120Hz ProMotion tech found in the iPad Pro models that makes scrolling even smoother.